Thomas Cup: Final tournament

 From 1984 through 2002, the final phase of Thomas Cup competition brought eight competing teams together.
 These included the defending champion and the host nation exempt from earlier qualification ties.
 The format of this final phase largely mirrored that of the qualifying venues.
 The eight teams were divided into pools or groups of four.
 Round-robin play within each group determined first and second place group finishers who then advanced to the semifinals.
 Each semifinal tie pitted the top finisher in one group against the second-place finisher in the other, with the winners proceeding to the championship match.
 A playoff for third place between losing semifinalists was instituted in 1984 but was dropped in 1990.

 In 2004, the BWF increased the number of Thomas Cup qualifying venues to five, one for each of five regional confederations (Africa, Asia, Europe, Oceania, and Pan America) that it had established.
 It also increased the number of teams qualifying for the final phase of competition to twelve.
 While all confederations were guaranteed to send at least one qualifier to the final phase, strong regions such as Asia might send several (see chart above).
 At the finals, the 12 qualifying teams were divided into four groups of three teams with round-robin play within each group.
 Round-robin winners were then placed in separate quarter-final berths of a knockout (single elimination) tournament to await opponents determined by matches between the second-place finisher of one group and the third-place finisher of another.
 The draw was played out and the winner of this tournament within a tournament became the Thomas Cup champion.
 In 2007, BWF decided to have Thomas and Uber Cup finals separated again but the proposal was abandoned.

 From 2014, 16 teams were presented in the tournament.
 Teams no longer qualify via the continental championships.
 Instead, teams will be invited based on their World Ranking position.
 The new structure also ensured a minimum of one team from each continent and three teams from Asia and Europe will qualify.
-However, BWF revert to old qualifying system in 2016 tournament.
+However, BWF reverted to the old qualifying system for the 2016 tournament.